hilja/file-batcher/README.md

 #### onEach(args)

 The function is run on every iteration.
+It gives you set of handy tools in the args.
+See below.

 ##### args